 When times are tough and stress is taking over, making a list of all of the things you’re grateful for can be all you need for a boost of positivity and stress relief.
 This is because when we are stressed, we often dwell on negative thoughts and experiences.
 Focusing on the positive aspects of life can help calm our minds.
 So something as simple as writing down three positive things that happened to you today, even if they seem insignificant, can help shift your focus to the good.

 Whether it’s enjoying a good cup of coffee or having a productive meeting at work, start acknowledging the positive aspects of your day can help reduce stress and promote relaxation.
 Not good at lists or need some help breaking free of the negativity clouding your mind?
-Use gratitude cards to find gratitude in each day.
+Use gratitude cards to find gratitude in each day and learn how to relax.

 8. Practice Yoga, Tai Chi, and Qigong